Apologies, but no results were found.

 Qualitative research, research methods, nursing theory

-Dr. Joan L. Bottorff is Director of UBC’s Institute for Healthy Living and Chronic Disease Prevention and a Professor in the School of Nursing.
-She has extensive expertise in qualitative research methods and is currently Editor-in-Chief of Global Qualitative Nursing Research (Sage).
-Dr. Bottorff is also Associate, Faculty of Health, University of Technology Sydney, NSW, Australia (2018-2022), and has held the position of Conjoint Fellow, School of Medicine and Public Health, Faculty of Health and Medicine, University of Newcastle, NSW, Australia (2018-2020).
+Editor-in-Chief, Global Qualitative Nursing Research (SAGE).
+Dr. Bottorff is also Associate, Faculty of Health, University of Technology Sydney, NSW, Australia (2018-2024), and has held the position of Conjoint Fellow, School of Medicine and Public Health, Faculty of Health and Medicine, University of Newcastle, NSW, Australia (2018-2020).

 Selected awards and honours include: